Capital Construction Updates

 Darling Marine Center – Pilot Scale Kelp Nursery & Climate Smart Aquaculture Demonstration Farm

-Through a partnership between commercial kelp farmers, UMaine would develop a comprehensive kelp pilot program at the Darling Marine Center focused on de-risking, optimization at scale, and cost reduction and a commercially relevant scale kelp farm in Penobscot Bay to trial innovative farm designs, develop automated seeding and harvest methods, and validate kelp growth assumptions across a wide range of husbandry methods.
+Through a partnership between commercial kelp farmers, UMaine would develop a comprehensive kelp pilot program at the Darling Marine Center focused on de-risking, optimization at scale, and cost reduction, and a commercially relevant scale kelp farm in Penobscot Bay to trial innovative farm designs, develop automated seeding and harvest methods, and validate kelp growth assumptions across a wide range of husbandry methods.
 Funding of $1 million is through FY24 Congressional Directed Spending secured by U.S. Sens.
 Collins and King at the request of UMS.
 Project grant requirements are being finalized.
-Selection of a design firm is anticipated to be completed in early spring of this year.
+The design firm selected for this work is Harriman.
+Construction is anticipated for spring 2026, with completion late fall 2026 / early 2027.

 Green Energy and Materials (GEM) Facility